How difficult is the 11-day Everest Base Camp Trek?

 Alpine Eco Trek ensures that each member of the trek receives direct assistance from the guide.
 While each group is assigned a leader trek guide and assistants, the leader guide will segregate the group into sub-groups with an assistant guide.
 For ease, the group is generally divided into sub-groups according to the walking speed of the trekkers.
 The trek guide or leader accompanies the last group with the slowest members of the team.

-What am I to bring or carry with me on the 11 days EBC Trek?
+What am I to bring or carry with me on the 11 days Everest Base Camp Trek?

 The flight to/from Lukla restricts heavy luggage weights.
 A tourist can carry 15kg with them at most; hence we recommend keeping the luggage light by storing only necessary clothing, gear, and equipment.
 Each trekker receives a trip dossier with a specific detailed list of what or what-not to bring in the trek.
 As the porter carries most of the luggage, the trekker can keep a day pack or backpack with only valuables or essential items such as a camera, water bottle, cap, wallet, etc.

-What are some of the common mountain ailments encountered during 11 days EBC Trek?
+What are some of the common mountain ailments encountered on the EBC Trek?

-Do I need the travel insurance to join the 11 days EBC Trek?
+Do I need the travel insurance to join the 11 days Trek?

 Trekkers are strongly suggested to obtain travel insurance before embarking on the trek to EBC.
 The arduous EBC trek can go as high as 5,600 meters.
 Fatigue, AMS, and other medical problems are common during this trek.
 The said travel insurance must cover emergency evacuation and rescue as well as medical support.
 Get insurance worth at least USD 100,000 that covers both evacuation and medical support.
 Although we assure you to undertake every possible precaution during the trek, it's always wise to have insurance as a backup.

-Distance and walking hours on the 11 days Everest Base Camp
+What is the distance and walking hours on the 11 days Everest Base Camp Trek?

 The total distance from Lukla to Everest Base Camp is 62km (38.5miles).
 A trekker will traverse over 120km during this trek.
 The entire trek may last 8-9 days with six to seven hours of walk each day.
 A side trip during acclimatization day may cover an additional 20km.
 The standard itinerary offers two days of acclimatization during the trek.